dhiduchick/prework-study-guide/README.md

 ## License

-Please refer to the Licesne in the repo.
+Please refer to the LICENSE in the repo.